Indonesia - Sumba & Flores Photo Tour - full itinerary

 After a stunning sunrise over Sanur beach, we have time for a relaxed breakfast at our hotel before heading to the nearby airport for our flight to Tambolaka, the main gateway to West Sumba and the starting point of our journey into this fascinating and culturally rich island.

+Upon arrival, we will be transferred to our hotel to check in.
 After an early lunch, we visit Weekuri Lagoon, one of the island’s most magical spots.
 This peaceful, ocean-fed lagoon is known for its clear aquamarine water, in sharp contrast to the Indian Ocean raging against the rocks on the far side, creating a scene of both tranquility and raw natural power.
 The surrounding cliffs and lush greenery add to the enchanting setting, making it a perfect place for quiet reflection as well as striking photography.

 We then head to the beach at Pantai Mandorak, where a breathtaking panorama of rugged coastline and crystal-clear waters awaits, and a small enclave of colourful fishing boats adds a touch of daily life to the scene.

-Here we can immerse ourselves in their customs and witness the slow rhythms of daily life, while marvelling at the intricate architecture of their unique thatched-roof huts, which stand proudly against the backdrop of the vast Indian Ocean and the whispering coastal breeze.
-After our village visits we organise some horses to race down the beach and kick through the surf at sunset, before returning to our hotel after dark.
+Here we can immerse ourselves in their customs and witness the slow rhythms of daily life, while marveling at the intricate architecture of their unique thatched-roof huts, which stand proudly against the backdrop of the vast Indian Ocean and the whispering coastal breeze.
+After our village visits, we organise some horses to race down the beach and kick through the surf at sunset, before returning to our hotel after dark.

 Tambolaka — Waingapu